hackaut/.github/profile/README.md

-# Hackut - Unleash Your Inner Hacker
+# Hackaut - Unleash Your Inner Hacker
-Welcome to Hackut, the coding club at MAKAUT!
+Welcome to Hackaut, the coding club at MAKAUT!

 We are a passionate community of students who are interested in all things coding, from web development and mobile app creation to machine learning and artificial intelligence.
-Whether you're a seasoned programmer or just starting out, Hackut is a place for you to learn, grow, and collaborate with like-minded individuals.
+Whether you're a seasoned programmer or just starting out, Hackaut is a place for you to learn, grow, and collaborate with like-minded individuals.

 ## What We Do